How to Apply

 Palm drive

-Application Deadline
+Graduate MA Application Deadline

-The deadline to apply for the 2022-2023 academic year is January 10, 2023.
+The deadline to apply in the 2023-2024 academic year is January 9, 2024.

 To Apply

 There is a non-refundable $125 application fee.
 Some applicants may be eligible for application fee waivers.
 For more information, please visit the Graduate Fee Waivers page.
+Terminal MA applicants who are admitted usually matriculate in the following Autumn Quarter, but requests for exception may be considered on a case-by-case basis.

-Coterminal applicants
+Coterminal MA applicants

 Application Requirements